sagarbuddhic/questions/README.md

 Virtualization is an abstract version of a physical machine, while containerization is the abstract version of an application.

+**Docker Image**

+A Docker image is an immutable (unchangeable) file that contains the source code, libraries, dependencies, tools, and other files needed for an application to run.

+Due to their read-only quality, these images are sometimes referred to as snapshots.
+They represent an application and its virtual environment at a specific point in time.
+This consistency is one of the great features of Docker.
+It allows developers to test and experiment software in stable, uniform conditions.

+Since images are, in a way, just templates, you cannot start or run them.
+What you can do is use that template as a base to build a container.
+A container is, ultimately, just a running image.
+Once you create a container, it adds a writable layer on top of the immutable image, meaning you can now modify it.

+The image-base on which you create a container exists separately and cannot be altered.
+When you run a containerized environment, you essentially create a read-write copy of that filesystem (docker image) inside the container.
+This adds a container layer which allows modifications of the entire copy of the image.

 **docker file**

 **Components of docker**